Tired of the Food Waste Problem?

 Recent developments in my life have made me realize how much money I am wasting through my food waste.
 Not only is food waste bad for the environment, but it’s bad for my budget.
 I’ve gotten better over the past few years, since I first moved out on my own.
 But with the help of my ultra organized mom, I am taking my mission to reduce food waste to a new level.

 In the past, I’ve relied primarily on vermicomposting to help me cut down on food waste, but I’m still not using as much food as I would like before it expires.
 I blame this on Pinterest because I rely on it to plan my meals.
 Don’t get me wrong, I LOVE Pinterest and it never lets me down, if I need a yummy recipe to help perk up my mood.
 But sometimes, these recipes call for rare, more expensive ingredients that I can’t use in any other recipes.
 Multiple trips to the store to buy these things I usually don’t have on hand start to add up.
 It takes gas and usually when I go to get that ONE thing, I find myself buying more than that.
-So I came up with these meal plan charts, which you can download this Free Printables for Meal Planning
+So I came up with these meal plan charts.
+Subscribe below for access.

 As a result, I am learning how to better budget for food, plan my meals in advance, which helps me save time and money.
 Over the past few weeks, I’ve been scouring the local grocery store ads online and some even have an app to help make my list.
 With my mom’s help here is how I plan my meals.
 Check out this guide for great tips to plan monthly shopping trips.